hagnernils/ldgv/README.md

 `nix-build -A ghcjs.ldgv`

+to build the nix package.

+To build incrementally use the nix shell for ghcjs (website) `nix-shell -A shells.ghcjs`, configure cabal to use ghcjs `cabal configure --ghcjs` and build with `cabal build`.

 ## Test the Parser

 Run

 `nix-shells -A shells.ghc`

-to go into a nix shell and execute
+and execute

 `cabal test`

 to let [hspec](https://hspec.github.io/) discover and run all tests.

+Be sure to `cabal configure --ghc` beforehand.

 ## Usage

-After building, you will find an `index.html` in `results/bin/ldgv.exe`.
+After building with ghcjs you will find an `index.html` in `results/bin/ldgv.exe`.

-The input syntax is explained in file `syntax.txt`.
+The input syntax is explained in file `syntax.txt` (also on the resulting website).
 There are examples in the `examples` directory.
 Source files end in `.ldgv`.

-### Typechecker

-`stack run -- examples/node.ldgv`

-### Interpreter
-Run

-`stack run -- -i examples/simple.ldgv`

-to run the typical session types hello world.

-There are further test cases in `example-inputs`, but this file contains single lines which test subtyping and other features in isolation.